-- 1. You are grade 8 student who wants to go to an after-graduation party at a friend's house.
+- 1. You are grade 8 student who wants to go to an after-graduation party at a friend's farm or at a local park.
 (Make the scenario applicable to the area in which your student group lives) Write a script that depicts how the conversation would go between you and your parent.
-This task can be done in pairs with each person taking on one of the two roles, as you discuss: - Whether or not you are allowed to go - The rules you must abide by if you do go - How you are getting there and home (the parent may or may not have a car) - Alternate arrangements for you to get there and to get home - Dialogue with respect to the problems you might encounter. - 2.
+This task can be done in pairs with each person taking on one of the two roles, as you discuss: - Whether or not you are even allowed to go - The rules you must abide by if you do go - How you are getting there and home (the parent may or may not have a car) - Alternate arrangements for you to get there and to get home - Dialogue with respect to the problems you might encounter - 2.
 You are a local newspaper editor who arrives on the scene at the crash site, involving any one of the victims you have seen.
-(The woman Jacob killed, Nicolas, or Katelynn) Write an editorial about what you have witnessed, what you know, and what you believe to be true, and the right course of action in addressing this horrific crash for the prevention of further tragedies.
+(Lainey, Mallorie, or Kirsta) Write an editorial about what you have witnessed, what you know, and what you believe to be the right course of action, to address this horrific crash and to prevent further tragedies.
 Remember that editorials present both facts and a point of view and should have title which will grab the audience's attention. - 3.
 You are a reporter for a local T.V. station.
-You are at the crash site where First Responders have just pulled Katelynn out of the rolled over truck.
+You are at the crash site where First Responders have just pulled Kirsta out of the cornfield.
 You are live and on the air.
-It is clear Katelynn's next of kin do not yet know she has died.
-Write and perform the live narrative as you believe a responsible journalist should do in reporting in this situation. - 4.
-Write a poem (free verse or ballad) that describes any one of the stories you have seen in the School Presentation program, a combination of all three, or your own scenario.
-The purpose of your poem is to impart a strong message to the reader about choices, responsibility, peer pressure and driving while or accepting a ride from someone who is impaired.
+It is clear Kirsta's next of kin do not yet know she has died.
+Write and perform the live narrative as you believe a responsible journalist should report in this situation. - 4.
+Write a poem (free verse or ballad) that describes any one of the stories you have seen in the School Presentation program, a combination of all three, or your own fictional scenario.
+The purpose of your poem is to impart a strong message to the reader about driving while impaired.
 Consider your audience; parents, teens, anyone who might drive impaired, or persons who might serve alcohol to others.